Classifying Entities Into a Deterministic, Single-Intent Filing Taxonomy

 NY = "US-NY"

-# Extend with full ISO 3166-2 registry in production
+# Extend with the full ISO 3166-2 registry in production

 class EntityType(str, Enum):